fungus75/ioBroker.zoe2/README.md

    - gpsLatitude and gpsLongitude, works only on newer ZOEs
 - Write this parameters:
    - preconNow: starts precon/hvac (write true to that node, or press the button)
+   - chargeCancel: stops charging
+   - chargeEnable: enables charging

+Control Charging:

+With the two buttons chargeCancel and chargeEnable charging functionality can be controlled.
+If chargeCancel is pressed (or true is written to this parameter), the charging function is disabled.
+ZOE should not charge if the power cord is connected.
+On my 1st Gen ZOE this has no effect, so maybe it works on newer ZOEs?

+As soon as chargeEnable is pressed (or true is written to this parameter), the charging function should work again.

+How is this done: chargeEnable creates a charging-schedule that starts at 23:45 every day and lasts for 15 minutes.
+That looks as it is the shortest amount to be set.
+Turning charging off complete is not possible with the current API (or that parts of the current API that are known).

 Some parameters only work on newer ZOEs.